 Wondering what laws govern child custody in Florida?
 Family laws, especially those involving child custody, can be very sensitive and complex.
 For this reason, it is encourage that you retain the counsel of a seasoned and knowledgeable child custody attorney.
-As a Board Certified Jacksonville divorce lawyer, I am fully prepared to provide the insight and support you need.
+As a lawyer certified in divorce, I am fully prepared to provide the insight and support you need.
 I am also well-equipped to handle virtually any family law conflict.

 Understanding the Laws

 28 U.S. Code § 1738A was designed to give full faith credit to all child custody determinations made in state courts.
 These laws designate the age a child must be to remain under custody, what each type of custody entails, and much more.

 When breaking down the laws surrounding child custody, the best tactic is to get a grasp of what the court is considering.
 They will be making their decision based on a wide range of factors, but their main focus will be to rule in the best interests of the child.
 But what exactly does that mean?

 The court will look to give a child an environment where:

 - They are not ripped from a rooted community if at all possible